-A$AP Rocky trial to get underway in Sweden
+A$AP Rocky trial underway in Sweden

-HELSINKI (AP) — American rapper A$AP Rocky and two other men believed to be members of his entourage is going on trial Tuesday in Sweden in a high-profile legal case that has caught the attention of U.S. President Donald Trump and rallied music and entertainment celebrities among others.
+HELSINKI (AP) — American rapper A$AP Rocky and two other men believed to be members of his entourage went on trial Tuesday in Sweden in a high-profile legal case that has caught the attention of U.S. President Donald Trump and celebrities.

-The trial of the recording artist, whose real name is Rakim Mayers, starts in Stockholm District Court, which also has set aside Thursday and Friday for the case.
+The trial of the recording artist, whose real name is Rakim Mayers, started in Stockholm District Court, which also has set aside Thursday and Friday for the case.
+Mayers’ mother was seen arriving at the court.

 Swedish prosecutors allege that the Grammy-nominated rapper and the two other suspects “deliberately, together and in agreement” attacked the alleged victim, Mustafa Jafari, in central Stockholm on June 30.